Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 In order to use Cross-Lib for targets based on the Intel 8080 and some other 16 and 32-bit vintage targets you can use `ACK`.
 Support for these targets is currently only experimental.

-`ÀCK` can be downloaded from https://github.com/davidgiven/ack.
+`ACK` can be downloaded from https://github.com/davidgiven/ack.

 It depends only on `flex` and `yacc` or `bison` and it is installed with:
 ```